boisgera/leap/Don't panic!.md

 ```

 Whenever you want to try something and return it but if it fails you have a
-fallback (that may also fail!) that you want to return instead and so one
+fallback (that may also fail!) that you want to return instead and so on
 and so forth, until you're out of options and you fail,
-you can match the results manually and deal with them:
+you can of course match the results manually and deal with them:

 ```lean
 def readFalse (s : String) : Option Bool :=